-If you put helium in a balloon and let go of the balloon, the balloon will rise until it reaches a height of just under 33,000 feet (10 kilometers), at which point it will burst because the atmospheric pressure and the strength of the balloon's skin won't be enough to withstand the pressure of the gas inside it [source: BBC Science Focus].
+If you put helium in a balloon and let go, the balloon will rise until it reaches a height of about 33,000 feet (10 kilometers), at which point it will burst because the atmospheric pressure and the strength of the balloon's skin won't be enough to withstand the pressure of the gas inside [source: BBC Science Focus].

-The helium that escapes is lighter than the other gases in the atmosphere, so has no reason to stop — it just keeps going and leaks out into space.
-That's why there's only a trace amount of helium — 0.0005 percent — in the atmosphere at any given time [source: Jefferson Lab].
+The helium that escapes is lighter than the other gases in the atmosphere, so it just keeps going and leaks into space.
+That's why there's only a trace amount of helium in the atmosphere [source: Jefferson Lab].
+But where does helium come from?

 Advertisement